 All discussion boards are open-resource; however, please avoid using random sites such as Wikipedia.
 Your #1 resource should be the class lectures and suggested resources.
-Also, open-resource does not mean you can copy and paste from another website unless you are quoting and citing it (and that should not amount to the majority of your discussion post), otherwise it will be considered plagiarism.
-Late submissions on any discussion board will result in point deductions for each day past the due date listed in the syllabus.
+Late submissions on any discussion board will result in a one-point deduction for each day past the due date listed in the syllabus.